getsentry/rfcs/text/0079-exception-groups.md

 Cons:

-- Potential to loose a lot of useful data.
+- Potential to lose a lot of useful data.
 - Misrepresents the exception that was actually raised.
-- Looses track of the actual location in source code where the exception group was raised.
+- Loses track of the actual location in source code where the exception group was raised.

 ## Splitting Events in the SDK